kuangyu0801/kuangyu0801.github.io/README.md

 - team player from previous work experience, technically wise i have participated in 3 large project across team
 - rigorous programming with  6K code lines, reviewed and maintained 20K code lines in C/C++
 ## **8. What are three positive things your last boss would say about you?**
-- delivery guarantee
+- responsible ( delivery result)
 - self-motivating
-- perseverance
+- teamplayer

 ## **9. What salary are you seeking?**
 - 1,500 pro Monat als intern